Yui-H8/Datacamp/Theory_Large Language Models (LLMs) Concepts.md

 😱 The item was ok, not quite my style.
 😦 This company is bad!
 I never got my order!
 ```
+*Correct!
+This customer said they love the colorful clothes.
+That's positive!*